 - Attain broker license and open independent brokerage within a decade

-Again, these are just an example.
-Make sure your goals are targeted and realistic to achieve within your set timeframe.
+Again, these are just examples.
+Make sure your goals are targeted and realistic to achieve within your set time frame.

 The best business plans outline where market conditions are ideal for the rapid growth of a business.
 This involves taking stock of the market’s demographics and existing opportunities, both current and future.
 Points to consider: